×

 If you are thinking about moving to Yongin, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Yongin can vary greatly depending on the type and size of the property.
 For instance, the price of an apartment can range from moderately priced to very expensive.
 As of recent data, a typical three-bedroom apartment in the city center may cost around the mid to high hundreds of thousands in USD.
 However, the price can be significantly lower if the property is located outside the city center.
-It's important to note that these prices are subject to change and may vary based on various factors such as the exact location, the age and condition of the property, and the current state of the real estate market," said one expat in Yongin.
+It's important to note that these prices are subject to change and may vary based on various factors such as the exact location, the age and condition of the property, and the current state of the real estate market," wrote a member in Yongin.

 What should I bring when moving to Yongin?